P9SOFT/UI-HJResourceManager/README.md

 Let's take a look around one by one.

-hjProgressViewConnected function called after connection, it give you sender view and content length of file length to download.
+'hjProgressViewConnected' function called after connection, it give you sender view and content length of file length to download.
 You can update the display interface of amount range by referencing content length.

-hjProgressViewTransfering function called when transfering every chunk, it give you sender view, transfer length and content length.
+'hjProgressViewTransfering' function called when transfering every chunk, it give you sender view, transfer length and content length.
 You can update the display interface of progressing by referencing transfer length and content length.

-hjProgressViewTransferDone, hjProgressViewTransferFailed, hjProgressViewTransferCanceled function called after transfering done, failed and cancel for each case.
+'hjProgressViewTransferDone', 'hjProgressViewTransferFailed', 'hjProgressViewTransferCanceled' functions called after transfering done, failed and cancel for each case.

 You can control your progress GUI by implement theses protocol to your own progress view.
 After then, just set it to UIView or UIButton.
 UI+HJResourceManager library will call protocol functions as their purpose, automatically.

 ```swift
 imageView.hjImageProgressView = customProgressView